 Mobile VoIP is becoming a good commodity for wireless carriers

 But as the data service subscribers are increasing and becoming part of the must-have service, the mindset of the cellular companies also changed.
-And the reason is that alternate revenue stream of data service is created for cellular companies along with the main revenue stream of voice services.
-These companies are recognizing need for mobile VoIP and mobile application development.
+And the reason is that an alternate revenue stream of data service is created for cellular companies along with the main revenue stream of voice services.
+These companies are recognizing the need for mobile VoIP and mobile application development.